Rojina-Sharma99/flutter_app_with_provider/README.md

 - Fetch posts from a REST API (JSONPlaceholder).
 - Display post titles in a clean list view.
+- Pull to refresh: Refresh the screen instantly with a smooth pull-down gesture.
+- A sleek, modern scrollbar for better navigation through long lists and content.
-- View post details on a separate screen
+- View post details on a separate screen with favourite and share icon.
+- Tap the favorite button to mark an item: the icon turns red for quick visual feedback.
 - Retry button when API fails
 - Handles loading with loading indicator making responsive UI, handle error, and success states.
 - Clean architecture (models, providers, screens separated)